 2. Christmas in Thailand

-"My second Christmas abroad was spent in Australia in 2008.
+"My second Christmas abroad was spent in Australia.
 I was in Melbourne and spent it with some family members that live over there.
-We spend the day having a barbecue on a park close to a beach in one of the suburbs of Melbourne.
+We spent the day having a barbecue in a park close to a beach in one of the suburbs of Melbourne.
 It was a hot day and a great way to spend Christmas.
-I plan to write more about the difference between UK and Australia at Christmas time on my new Australia Travel Blog in the future.

 3. Christmas in Bolivia